 This forum prioritizes the marginalized identities of those who have been traditionally left out of eating disorder recovery access and spaces due to race, gender, sexual orientation, ableism or size, ethnicity/nationality, economic circumstance, or cultural wounding from traditional western bio-medical health and mental health care.
 In such, we prioritize Indigenous Science, Traditional Ecological Knowledge, Peer-Reviewed Scholarly Literature and Research from Decolonialist Perspectives, and Peer-Reviewed Scholarly Literature from POC, LGBTQ, Two-Spirit Scholars, Activist, Artists, Researchers, and Community Members.

 This is a forum space where individuals, activists, and organizations can share culturally-appropriate eating disorder resources, education, and participate in action-based initiatives for policy change.

-While we offer coaching, consulting, and peer support, this forum is NOT intended for therapy or therapeutic services.
-If you are in need of therapeutic services, please contact a licensed practitioner.
+While we offer coaching, consulting, and peer support, this forum is NOT intended for medical services, therapy or therapeutic services.
+If you are in need of medical help or therapeutic services, please contact a licensed practitioner.

 Please find a list of peer-reviewed scholarly literature on the content of this forum from the fields and subfields in Anthropology, Indigenous Science, Clinical Science, Clinical Neuroscience, Biology, Human Sciences, Life Sciences, Ecological and Environmental Science, Humanities, Political Science, Physics, and more here.
 If you would like the reference of licensed practitioners whose work is in this arena, please email us directly.